Baron Financial Group LLC Sells 95 Shares of International Business Machines Co. (NYSE:IBM)

-Baron Financial Group LLC cut its holdings in shares of International Business Machines Co.
-(NYSE:IBM – Free Report) by 2.8% during the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 3,333 shares of the technology company’s stock after selling 95 shares during the quarter.
+Baron Financial Group LLC lowered its position in International Business Machines Co.
+(NYSE:IBM – Free Report) by 2.8% during the 4th quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 3,333 shares of the technology company’s stock after selling 95 shares during the quarter.
 Baron Financial Group LLC’s holdings in International Business Machines were worth $545,000 as of its most recent SEC filing.

-A number of other institutional investors and hedge funds have also bought and sold shares of the business.
-Vanguard Group Inc. raised its holdings in International Business Machines by 0.4% during the third quarter.
-Vanguard Group Inc. now owns 82,076,195 shares of the technology company’s stock valued at $11,515,290,000 after acquiring an additional 365,388 shares during the period.
-State Street Corp increased its holdings in shares of International Business Machines by 1.7% in the second quarter.
-State Street Corp now owns 54,441,615 shares of the technology company’s stock worth $7,284,833,000 after purchasing an additional 903,042 shares during the last quarter.
-Morgan Stanley increased its holdings in shares of International Business Machines by 22.8% in the fourth quarter.
-Morgan Stanley now owns 16,592,094 shares of the technology company’s stock worth $2,337,660,000 after purchasing an additional 3,084,458 shares during the last quarter.
-Charles Schwab Investment Management Inc. increased its holdings in shares of International Business Machines by 7.3% in the first quarter.
-Charles Schwab Investment Management Inc. now owns 16,297,545 shares of the technology company’s stock worth $2,119,007,000 after purchasing an additional 1,105,170 shares during the last quarter.
-Finally, Moneta Group Investment Advisors LLC increased its holdings in shares of International Business Machines by 98,797.1% in the fourth quarter.
-Moneta Group Investment Advisors LLC now owns 11,029,001 shares of the technology company’s stock worth $1,553,876,000 after purchasing an additional 11,017,849 shares during the last quarter.
-58.96% of the stock is owned by institutional investors.
+Other hedge funds and other institutional investors also recently bought and sold shares of the company.
+Cornerstone Planning Group LLC purchased a new stake in International Business Machines during the second quarter worth $28,000.
+Live Oak Investment Partners acquired a new stake in International Business Machines during the 4th quarter worth about $30,000.
+Briaud Financial Planning Inc acquired a new stake in International Business Machines during the 3rd quarter worth about $31,000.
+PCA Investment Advisory Services Inc. acquired a new stake in International Business Machines during the 2nd quarter worth about $31,000.
+Finally, Stone House Investment Management LLC grew its position in International Business Machines by 971.4% during the 3rd quarter.
+Stone House Investment Management LLC now owns 225 shares of the technology company’s stock worth $32,000 after purchasing an additional 204 shares during the period.
+Institutional investors own 58.96% of the company’s stock.

-The firm also recently disclosed a quarterly dividend, which was paid on Saturday, March 9th.
-Stockholders of record on Friday, February 9th were issued a dividend of $1.66 per share.
-The ex-dividend date was Thursday, February 8th.
+The company also recently declared a quarterly dividend, which was paid on Saturday, March 9th.
+Stockholders of record on Friday, February 9th were given a dividend of $1.66 per share.
 This represents a $6.64 annualized dividend and a dividend yield of 3.49%.
-International Business Machines’s dividend payout ratio is presently 81.67%.
+The ex-dividend date of this dividend was Thursday, February 8th.
+International Business Machines’s payout ratio is presently 81.67%.

 International Business Machines Corporation, together with its subsidiaries, provides integrated solutions and services worldwide.
 The company operates through Software, Consulting, Infrastructure, and Financing segments.
 The Software segment offers a hybrid cloud and AI platforms that allows clients to realize their digital and AI transformations across the applications, data, and environments in which they operate.